 - Pre PA Club - connect with students who have the common goal of attending graduate school to become a Physician Assistant.
 Contact Club President Crystal Pineiros at firstname.lastname@example.org

 3. Leadership Opportunities – there are many chances to assume leadership roles in clubs and organizations on campus, including the following:

 - Teaching Assistants – talk with Biology, Chemistry, and Physics chairs about becoming a TA for a basic science course that you have taken and in which you have excelled – this also allows you to reinforce your basic science skills that are tested on the MCAT, DAT, etc.

 - Resident Assistants – beginning in the sophomore year, you may apply to Residence Life to become an RA in one of the campus dormitories, houses, or apartments.

 - Orientation Leader – “Red Shirts” are selected through a competitive process to lead the freshman orientation groups in the summer – apply through the Student Activities & Leadership office in Campion.

 4. Clinical/Volunteer Opportunities – it is very important for you to test your interest in a health career by getting some clinical exposure to patients and health professionals who work in your intended career field.
 You are encouraged to shadow professionals in their practice.
 Ask your own health care providers or professionals in your hometown if you can spend time with them in their daily practice.
-Members of the SJU Medical Alumni are also willing to mentor students – contact Mrs. O’Hara for the names of some volunteers.
-For a list of hospital programs and other volunteer opportunities, please look at the Student Resources tab on this site.
+Members of the SJU Medical Alumni are also often willing to mentor students, you will need to make some initial contacts through the SJU Connects platform or do some exploration and research on LinkedIn.
+Schedule an appointment with Lisa Hansinger for additional support.

 Here is a timeline of suggested activities for each academic year.